Salomon Sweers: Later life

-In 1649 Sweers bought a house on next to Johannes van Rensselaer, Patroon of the Manor of Rensselaerswyck in the New Netherlands.
+In 1649 Sweers bought a house near that of Johannes van Rensselaer, Patroon of the Manor of Rensselaerswyck in the New Netherlands.
 In 1653 he became involved in the upbringing of Jacques Specx's children.

-In 1661 his wife died.
-In 1662 he remarried Elisabeth Bicker, a daughter of Andries Bicker.
-Four years later he remarried a widow in Rotterdam.
+Sweers gradually restored his fortune.
+On 10 November 1661 his wife died.
+In 1662 he remarried Elisabet Bicker, a daughter of Andries Bicker and sister of Wendela Bicker, the wife of grand pensionary Johan de Witt.
+In 1666 Elisabet died.
+In 1667 he remarried Josina Bataille, a widow in Rotterdam.

 Legacy

 Sweers Island in the Gulf of Carpentaria (17.1022°S 139.6188°E) was named by Matthew Flinders in 1802, a name it still carries.
 Flinders gave it this name as an honour to the Dutch who had been there before him, and hence this eight by two kilometre island is indeed named after Salomon Sweers.

 The Sweers Islands in van Van Diemen's Land (Tasmania) were named by Abel Tasman in November 1642, but the exact location of these islands remains unknown.
 Tasman also named 'Salomon Suwers (Sweers) hoeck' or Salomon Sweers Cape on the northern coast of Lavongai (New Hanover) in the Bismarck Archipelago, north-east of Papua New Guinea during the 1642 journey, and in 1644 Tasman named the Sweers River in the Gulf of Carpentaria, Queensland, Australia.
 This river's probable location is Investigator Road (in which case it was not a river), the strait between Bentinck and Sweers Island, two of the South Wellesley Islands.
 None of these names are in use today.